ahkharsha/BNBricks/project documentations/tokenomics_bnbricks.md

 ## **4. Utility and Use Cases**

-The **EDU** token will be central to the functionality and governance of the **EduBricks** platform:
+The **BNB** token will be central to the functionality and governance of the **BNBricks** platform:

 ### **4.1 Transaction Fees**

-- **Transaction Costs**: All transactions conducted on the **EduBricks** platform will require **EDU** tokens, ensuring that users are actively engaged in the ecosystem.
+- **Transaction Costs**: All transactions conducted on the **BNBricks** platform will require **BNB** tokens, ensuring that users are actively engaged in the ecosystem.
-- **Fee Reduction**: Users who hold and use **EDU** tokens for transaction fees will be eligible for discounts, encouraging widespread adoption and utility.
+- **Fee Reduction**: Users who hold and use **BNB** tokens for transaction fees will be eligible for discounts, encouraging widespread adoption and utility.

 ### **4.2 Property Tokenization**

-- **Fractional Ownership**: **EDU** tokens will be used to purchase fractional ownership of tokenized real estate assets, allowing users to diversify their portfolios with ease.
+- **Fractional Ownership**: **BNB** tokens will be used to purchase fractional ownership of tokenized real estate assets, allowing users to diversify their portfolios with ease.
-- **Liquidity**: Tokenized real estate assets will be tradable on the platform, with **EDU** tokens serving as the primary medium of exchange.
+- **Liquidity**: Tokenized real estate assets will be tradable on the platform, with **BNB** tokens serving as the primary medium of exchange.

 ### **4.3 Governance and Voting**

-- **Decentralized Governance**: **EDU** token holders will have the right to participate in governance decisions, including platform upgrades, new feature proposals, and changes to transaction fees.
+- **Decentralized Governance**: **BNB** token holders will have the right to participate in governance decisions, including platform upgrades, new feature proposals, and changes to transaction fees.
-- **Voting Power**: The number of **EDU** tokens held will determine voting power, ensuring that stakeholders with a significant investment have a proportional influence on the platform’s future.
+- **Voting Power**: The number of **BNB** tokens held will determine voting power, ensuring that stakeholders with a significant investment have a proportional influence on the platform’s future.

 ### **4.4 Staking and Rewards**

-- **Staking Rewards**: Users will be able to stake their **EDU** tokens in dedicated pools to earn rewards, promoting long-term holding and stability within the ecosystem.
+- **Staking Rewards**: Users will be able to stake their **BNB** tokens in dedicated pools to earn rewards, promoting long-term holding and stability within the ecosystem.
 - **Incentivizing Participation**: Staking will also grant users access to exclusive features and benefits on the platform, such as premium property listings and advanced analytics.

 ---

 ## **5. Vesting and Release Schedule**

-To ensure the long-term viability of **EduBricks**, the distribution of **EDU** tokens will be carefully managed:
+To ensure the long-term viability of **BNBricks**, the distribution of **BNB** tokens will be carefully managed:

 ### **5.1 Vesting Period for Team and Advisors**